the-mason-jar/the-mason-jar/infusions/vodka/esmerelda.md

 -----------

 * Taste often.
+* You can add one hole pepper as well.
+Make the infusion look a bit more bad-ass.
 * The longer you leave it, the hotter it'll get.
 If you want something a bit milder, pull out the chilis.
 * Higher proof vodka will infuse faster.
 Keep that in mind.
 * Don't infuse for too long, it'll get a little funky or bitter.